CherrelleTucker/codesign-toolkit/README.md

 ## 🎯 Success Stories

+> I'm worried for your mental health.
+Please take a day off and away from all work things.

 > *"The stakeholder mapping tool completely changed how we approached our wildfire monitoring solution.
 Instead of building what we thought users needed, we discovered what they actually needed."*
 >
 > **— Solution Team Lead, Earth Science Division**